Inverse Reinforcement Learning with Dynamic Reward Scaling for LLM Alignment: Related Work

-Alignment datasets fall into two categories: demonstration data (input prompts paired with a human response, SFT) and preference data (input prompts with two responses, one chosen by human annotators, RLHF).
-Most current approaches rely on preference data to train reward models for response evaluation \citep{knox2022models}, yet demonstration data also capture human preferences.
-Additionally, \citet{zeng2022maximum,ross2011reduction} demonstrated that IRL methods could significantly outperform behavior cloning like SFT with demonstration data.
-Building on this insight, \citet{li2024getting} trained a reward model and policy via IRL on demonstration data instead of relying solely on SFT, although their dataset remained human-labeled and imbalanced.
+Current alignment datasets fall into two categories: demonstration data \citep{zeng2025demonstrations}, as used in Supervised Fine-Tuning (SFT) \citep{ouyang2022training, zeng2025demonstrations}--and preference data--input prompts paired with two responses, with human annotators selecting the preferred one, as used in Proximal Policy Optimization (PPO) \citep{schulman2017proximal} and Direct Preference Optimization (DPO) \citep{rafailov2023direct}.
+Most approaches rely on preference data to train reward models for response evaluation \citep{qi2023fine,knox2022models}, yet demonstration data also capture human preferences \citep{li2024getting}. \citet{zeng2022maximum,ross2011reduction} demonstrated that IRL methods could significantly outperform behavior cloning like SFT with demonstration data.
+Building on this insight, \citet{li2024getting} trained reward model and optimize policy via IRL on demonstration data rather than preference data.